NethServer/ns8-kickstart/README.md

 1. Edit this `README.md` file, by replacing this section with your module description

+1. Adjust `.github/workflows` to your needs. `clean-registry.yml` might
+   need the proper list of image names to work correctly.
+Unused workflows can be disabled from the GitHub Actions interface.

 1. Commit and push your local changes

 ## Install